 By Air Force Tech.
 Sgt.
 Christopher Carranza

-The 53rd Weather Reconnaissance Squadron, aka the “Hurricane Hunters,“ is the only Air Force unit tasked with the mission of collecting data from the inside of a storm and flying into the eye of hurricanes, like Hurricane Dorian.
+The 53rd Weather Reconnaissance Squadron, aka the “Hurricane Hunters,“ is the only Air Force unit tasked with the mission of collecting data from the inside of a storm and flying into the eye of hurricanes.

 According to Maj.
 Kendall Dunn, with the exception of the Hurricane Hunters’s plane, all aircraft are forbidden to fly into severe weather by the Federal Aviation Administration regulations.

 "We fly into weather when all other aircraft have to stay at least 20 miles out to avoid it,” Dunn said.
 “Flying into storms, this is our type of combat.”

 Dunn has been flying with the Air Force Reserve since 2013, with approximately 1,500 flight hours in the Lockheed Martin WC-130J Super Hercules aircraft (also called the “Hurricane Hunter”) and has been into 25 named storms to date.
 Fun fact: Lockheed Martin is a USO corporate partner!